joergen7/pnet/README.md

 The net instance can be addressed asynchronously by casting a message with the function `cast`.
 When a casted message is received by the net instance, it uses the callback function `handle-cast` to determine the reply.

+Since, in our example, we cover all interaction with synchronous communication, the `handle-cast` function leaves the net unchanged independent of the messsage received or the current marking of the net.

 ```handle-cast
 (: handle-cast (Any Marking Any -> (U Delta False)))
 (define (handle-cast msg marking usr-info)